NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 df = df.drop(columns = 'Not_Useful_Column')
 ```

-Then, I standardized customer's last name to just letters with the first one capitalized.
+Then, The column Last_Name was standardized to have only alphabets with the capitalized first letter.

 ```python
 df['Last_Name'] = df['Last_Name'].str.strip('./_')